FAQ

 Detailed instructions for each breastfeeding condition can be found in the Lactamo instructions both online and in the Lactamo box’s accompanying leaflet, allowing mothers to follow and apply these techniques safely and effectively.

-Breast massage and heat can be beneficial tools for expectant mothers, particularly as they approach the later stages of pregnancy.
-Breast massage and heat can help mothers prepare for breastfeeding as part of antenatal hand expressing once they reach term and with approval from their healthcare provider.
+Breast massage and warmth can be beneficial tools for expectant mothers, particularly as they approach the later stages of pregnancy.
+Breast massage and warmth can help mothers prepare for breastfeeding as part of antenatal hand expressing once they reach term and with approval from their healthcare provider.
 This practice not only aids in acquiring skills for effective milk expression postpartum but also can enhance the mother’s confidence and feelings of empowerment regarding her ability to breastfeed.

-Gentle breast massage and heat supports stimulation of the let-down reflex, a critical aspect of successful breastfeeding.
+Gentle breast massage and warmth supports stimulation of the let-down reflex, a critical aspect of successful breastfeeding.
 This stimulation promotes the release of oxytocin triggering the muscles in the breasts to contract and release colostrum.

-Incorporating gentle breast massage and heat into prenatal care can be an effective way for expectant mothers to become acquainted with breastfeeding techniques and to ease the transition into breastfeeding once the baby arrives.
+Incorporating gentle breast massage and warmth into prenatal care can be an effective way for expectant mothers to become acquainted with breastfeeding techniques and to ease the transition into breastfeeding once the baby arrives.

 Using gentle compression during feeding or expressing has been shown to improve milk removal by up to 48%.